universal-mcp/applications/src/universal_mcp/applications/supabase/README.md

-# Supabase MCP Server
+# SupabaseApp MCP Server

-An MCP Server for the Supabase API.
+An MCP Server for the SupabaseApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Supabase API.
+This is automatically generated from OpenAPI schema for the SupabaseApp API.

 | Tool | Description |